-Meditation isn’t only for self-caring, it’s about letting go.
-It’s one of the best ways (for me) to release stress and anger.
-I’m not kidding you when I tell you this, but years ago, when I was having my worst days, I always had this temper and rage in me that I wanted to throw everything at the wall or punch someone (clearly I didn’t) but since I had these 3 bad days in a row, I felt calmer, less angry and pretty much worriless.
+I’m not kidding you when I tell you this, but years ago, when I was having my worst days, I always had this temper and rage in me that I wanted to throw everything at the wall or punch someone (clearly I didn’t) but since I had these 3 bad days in a row, I felt calmer, less angry and worry less.

 You’re probably wondering, “what if I don’t know how to meditate?” well easy.
 There are many books and free apps out there.
 I went through some and suggest you the best of the best of what actually helped me learn how to be mindful.